-A separate form is needed to apply for the University's travel insurance.
-Please note that the University's insurance will not be valid if you do not have a valid risk assessment and do not complete this process in good time.
+A separate online form is needed to apply for the University's travel insurance.
+Please note that the University's insurance application will not be validated without a risk assessment completed in good time in advance.
 There is no cost to students associated with taking out University travel insurance, and the policy offers a good quality of coverage.